SAG-GithubApprentice/Project_2/README.md

 2. Navigate to the project directory and open the main notebook.

-3. Run the notebook cells sequentially to perform the analysis and view the predictions.
+3. Run the notebook cells sequentially to analyze and view the predictions.

 ## Visualizations

-The `visualizations/` folder includes interactive charts and graphs that elucidate stock trends, model accuracy, and predictions, providing a visual representation of our analysis and findings.
+The graphs elucidate stock trends, model accuracy, and predictions and visually represent our analysis and findings.

 ![image](https://github.com/SAG-GithubApprentice/Project_2/assets/151570128/bb7dc682-5ecc-4fa2-a8c0-9a56badfd8bf)